Family Force 5: Family Force 5 and mainstream success (2004–2007)

 On March 21, 2006, the band released their first full-length album Business Up Front/Party in the Back under their new name "Family Force 5", which was an instant hit in both the Christian and mainstream markets spawning several hit singles such as "Kountry Gentleman", "Replace Me", Love Addict" and "Earthquake".
 All of these songs, like many others on the album, are heavily focused around the guitar.
 Their debut album has been both disparaged and praised by Christian and non-Christian critics respectively for not containing overtly Christian content in any of its tracks.
 In March 2007, their debut album was re-released as Business Up Front/Party in the Back: Diamond Edition, which contains three previously unreleased songs.

 During this time, Family Force 5 contributed the song "Mind's Eye" for the compilation album Freaked!
 A Gotee Tribute to DC Talk's Jesus Freak.
+The band participated in Van's Warped Tour during the summer of 2007.
 For Christmas, Family Force 5 released a few Christmas-themed audio blogs.
 They also recorded "Grandma", a cover of "Grandma Got Run Over by a Reindeer".
 Also a new unreleased song, "Whatcha Gonna Do with It", was added to the Hip Hope Hits: 2008 album.
 Another previously unreleased song, "Master of Disguise", was posted on YouTube.
 However, due to mixed fan reaction to the song it was not slated for release at the time.